Adapt

 Configneuron:config:updated, neuron:prompts:regenerated, neuron:understanding:set, neuron:understanding:adjustedneuronId, changedFields[], directive, significance

 neuron:observe:thinking, neuron:synthesize:thinking, and neuron:query:thinking fire when the LLM produces intermediate reasoning.
-Payload includes thoughts: string[] and usage: TokenUsage.
-These are useful for two things: debugging (seeing why a neuron made a decision) and real-time UI feedback (streaming the neuron's thought process to users).
+Payload: thoughts: string[] and usage: TokenUsage.
+Useful for debugging (seeing why a neuron made a decision) and real-time UI feedback (streaming the thought process to users).

 On this page